National Gallery of Art: Architecture

 The museum comprises two buildings: the West Building (1941) and the East Building (1978), linked by an underground passage.
 The West Building, composed of pink Tennessee marble, was designed in 1937 by architect John Russell Pope in a neoclassical style (as is Pope's other notable building in Washington, D.C., the Jefferson Memorial).
 Designed in the form of an elongated H, the building is centered on a domed rotunda modeled on the interior of the Pantheon in Rome.
 Extending east and west from the rotunda, a pair of skylit sculpture halls provide its main circulation spine.
 Bright garden courts provide a counterpoint to the long main axis of the building.

 The West Building has an extensive collection of paintings and sculptures by European masters from the medieval period through the late 19th century, as well as pre-20th century works by American artists.
-Highlights of the collection include many paintings by Jan Vermeer, Rembrandt van Rijn, Claude Monet, Vincent van Gogh, and Leonardo da Vinci.
+Highlights of the collection include paintings by Jan Vermeer, Rembrandt van Rijn, Claude Monet, Vincent van Gogh, and Leonardo da Vinci.

 In contrast, the design of the East Building, by architect I. M. Pei, is geometrical, dividing the trapezoidal shape of the site into two triangles: one contains public galleries, and the other houses a library, offices, and a study center.
 The triangles establish a motif that is echoed throughout the building, realized in every dimension.

 The East Building's central feature is a high atrium designed as an open interior court that is enclosed by a sculptural space spanning 16000 sqft.
 The atrium is centered on the same axis that forms the circulation spine for the West Building and is constructed in the same Tennessee marble.

-However, in 2005 the joints attaching the marble panels to the walls began to show signs of strain, creating a risk that panels might fall onto visitors below.
+In 2005, the joints attaching the marble panels to the walls began to show signs of strain, creating a risk that panels might fall onto visitors below.
 In 2008, NGA officials decided that it had become necessary to remove and reinstall all of the panels.
 The renovation was completed in 2016.